 Unsurprisingly, the lighting ceremony grew along with it.

-Now, you’ve got decorative candle lighting displays (as you’ll soon find out), poems, speeches, special candle lighting songs, just to name a few…
+Now, you’ve got decorative candle lighting displays (as you’ll soon find out), poems, speeches, dedicated candle lighting songs…just to name a few.

-I know what you’re thinking: “Damn…This sounds intimidating.
+I know what you’re thinking: “Damn…This all sounds complicated.
 How the heck do you plan such a ceremony?
-Where do you even begin?”
+Where do I even begin??”

 Don’t worry – all you need is a simple process, some Bar/Bat Mitzvah candle ceremony ideas and a dose of inspiration – and you’re off to the races!